 My teaching begins and ends with my students.
 Whether they share the same course number and title, no single course of mine is ever the same.
 This is because a student-centered pedagogy means teaching to the actual students in the room.
 The reason I will sometimes sit in a desk alongside my students and ask to hear about their stories is to remind them precisely of this.
 Students can only be equipped with tools to apply classroom knowledge to real-world political engagement, if they are allowed to be themselves – experiences, values, and all.

 I certainly challenge my students on their views, but they first and foremost must be offered a space to vulnerably wrestle with complex political questions, an opportunity that many students have never had.
-In my role as the department representative to the University’s Center for Teaching and Learning, I helped other educators in cultivating such a space, offering a workshop called “Building Community in the Classroom” where I shared my techniques for fostering connections and running content-based activities.
+In my role as the department representative to the University of Colorado’s Center for Teaching and Learning, I helped other educators in cultivating such a space, offering a workshop called “Building Community in the Classroom” where I shared my techniques for fostering connections and running content-based activities.
 For example, as ridiculous as these skits sometimes are, there is no better icebreaker to critiquing social contract theory than having students comically act out Hobbesian, Lockean, and Rousseauan states of Nature to each other’s entertainment.
 My lectures are built through bottom-up discussion, and the various classroom activities that I implement are intended for students to maintain their personalized authenticity in relation to the material.
 This is two pronged: students begin to recognize the prevalence of politics throughout their lives and become invested in my course.
 To quote a few of my students’ course evaluations:

 “Always willing to answer our questions really helped [sic].
 I liked [that we] were constantly challenged to going beyond the readings and form our own understandings….you made sure to create a safe open space to express our ideas and I greatly appreciate that.” –Spring 2020